Shalev56/1/README.md

-# - Feature A added to the project
+# -  Feature B added to the project